blinktrade/docs-legacy/source/includes/_tradeapi.md

 field       | Type   | Description/Value
 ------------|--------|------------------
 MsgType     | string | "8"
-OrderID     | number | Unique identifier for Order as assigned by broker.
-ExecID      | number | Unique identifier of execution message as assigned by broker.
-ExecType    | string | "0" = New, "1" = Partially fill, "2" = Fill, "4" = Cancelled, "8" = Rejected, "A" = Pending New
+OrderID     | number | Unique identifier for Order as assigned by broker ExecID      | number | Unique identifier of execution message as assigned by broker ExecType    | string | "0" = New, "1" = Partially fill, "2" = Fill, "4" = Cancelled, "8" = Rejected, "A" = Pending New
 OrdStatus   | string | "0" = New, "1" = Partially fill, "2 "= Fill, "4" = Cancelled, "8" = Rejected, "A" = Pending New
-LeavesQty   | number | Quantity open for further execution.
-Symbol      | string | Currency pair being used.
-OrderQty    | number | Quantity ordered in satoshis.
-LastShares  | number | Quantity of shares bought/sold on this fill.
-LastPx      | number | Price of the last fill.
+LeavesQty   | number | Quantity open for further execution Symbol      | string | Currency pair being used OrderQty    | number | Quantity ordered in satoshis LastShares  | number | Quantity of shares bought/sold on this fill LastPx      | number | Price of the last fill
-CxlQty      | number | Total quantity canceled for this order.
-TimeInForce | string | "0" = Day, "1" = Good Till Cancel, "4" = Fill or Kill
+CxlQty      | number | Total quantity canceled for this order TimeInForce | string | "0" = Day, "1" = Good Till Cancel, "4" = Fill or Kill
-CumQty      | number | Total quantity filled.
+CumQty      | number | Total quantity filled
 ClOrdID     | string | Unique identifier for Order as assigned by you OrdType     | string | "2" = Limited
 Side        | string | "1" = Buy, "2" = Sell
-Price       | number | Price per unit of quantity in satoshis.
-ExecSide    | string | Side of this fill.
+Price       | number | Price per unit of quantity in satoshis ExecSide    | string | Side of this fill
-AvgPx       | number | Calculated average price of all fills on this order.
+AvgPx       | number | Calculated average price of all fills on this order

 ## Cancel Order